 What are Tank Electric Hot Water Heaters?

-Tank electric hot water heaters or storage tank water heaters are traditional water heating systems that store and heat a predetermined volume of water in a large tank.
-These heaters are commonly found in residential homes and are known for their reliability and simplicity.
+Tank electric hot water heaters, also known as storage tank water heaters, are traditional water heating systems that store and heat a predetermined volume of water in a large tank.
+They are commonly found in residential homes and are known for their reliability and simplicity.

-The traditional tank storage electric heaters use an electric heating element to raise the water temperature stored in the tank.
-Once the water is heated to the desired temperature, it remains in the tank until used.
+Traditional tank storage heaters use an electric element to heat water stored in the tank.
+Once it hits the desired temperature, it stays heated and ready until you need it.

 When hot water is needed, the tank releases the preheated water to the faucets or appliances in the house.
 Tank storage water heaters are relatively easy to install and require minimal maintenance.